PS Certification and Training

 According to The OSHA Hearing Conservation Amendment 29 CFR 1910.95: Para (g) (3) “A technician who performs audiometric tests must be responsible to an audiologist, otolaryngologist or physician.”
 The audiologist, otolaryngologist, or physician is the “professional supervisor.”

-The Professional Supervisor of the Audiometric Monitoring Program© (PS) Workshop was created by CAOHC to clarify the PS responsibilities as stated in the federal regulation.
+The Professional Supervisor of the Audiometric Monitoring Program© (PS) Course was created by CAOHC to clarify the PS responsibilities as stated in the federal regulation.
 The PS workshop is an intermediate-level course that outlines the scope of practice of the audiologist, physician or otolaryngologist performing the duties of a PS in an occupational hearing conservation program.

-The workshop combines:
+The course combines:

 - Interactive analysis of employee case studies.